A better approach to information technology support explained.

 Top 10 managed services widely held but false beliefs or ideas.

-Managed services is the practice of transferring day-to-day related management responsibility of information technology, as a strategic method for improved effective and efficient operations.
+Managed services refers to the practice of outsourcing information technology (IT) processes and functions to improve operations and reduce expenses.
 The organization who owns the system being managed is referred to as the client or customer.
-The organization that accepts and provides the managed service is regarded as the Managed Service Provider (MSP).
+The organization that provides the managed service is called a Managed Service Provider (MSP).

-According to the terms of a Service Level Agreement (SLA), a MSP manages hosted servers and applications, as well as the network equipment and applications on the customer premises.
+According to the terms of a Support Agreement, a MSP manages hosted servers and applications, as well as the network equipment and applications on the customer premises.
 Most managed services are provided via remote tools, meaning that the MSP provides services to company employees over the Internet.

 For small and medium-sized businesses (SMBs), managed services provide enterprise-class capabilities for a flat and predictable monthly fee.
 Companies that outsource: